andrewharvey/asgs2pgsql/README.md

     # then with your PG* environment variables set load the postgis extensions
     psql -f /usr/share/postgresql/9.1/contrib/postgis-1.5/postgis.sql

-Once that is set up, the rest of the process can be divided into two stages.
+Once that is set up, the rest of the process is as follows.

-Stage 1 involves obtaining a local copy of the source ASGS data, and stage 2 involves loading this data into the PostgreSQL schema.

 Stage 1: Downloading the source ASGS data
 -------------------------------------
-Currently the download parameters are hard configured within `01-download-asgs.sh` these were created using the script `00-make-download-code.sh`.
+Currently the download parameters are hard configured within `01-download-asgs.sh`.
+These were created using the script `00-make-download-code.sh`.
 I'm still not sure if this is the best approach or if the download parameters should be parsed from the source HTML file at each call of `01-download-asgs.sh`.
 For now you should be able to just run,

     make download

-, which should download and unzip the ASGS Volume 1-5 files.
+which should download and unzip the ASGS Volume 1-5 files.

 If this step has been broken due to a change on the abs.gov.au web server (because the source datasets are CC-BY 2.5 licensed) I host a copy of the results after the `01-download-asgs.sh` step at http://tianjara.net/data/asgs2pgsql/01-ASGS-ZIP/ Just download this directory then run 02-unzip-asgs.sh.

 Stage 2: Loading the ASGS data into the database schema